Novi Sad Pride: History

 Local organization COME OUT was established in 2010 and it received its official office space in the city as a part of the 2019 Novi Sad European Youth Capital project with an aim to organize the first ever big scale Pride Parade by 2020.
-However, it was never organized.
+However, it was never organized coinciding with the COVID-19 pandemic in Serbia.
+The 2024 edition of the Novi Sad Pride Week was organized between 13th and 19th May.
+It was supported by the project "Combating Discrimination and Promoting Diversity in Serbia" part of the joint EU and Council of Europe program "Horizontal Facility for the Western Balkans and Turkey".
+The slogan of the 2024 week was "We Have Always Been Here".